zepben/evolve-tutorials/tutorials/first_steps_python_skd.md

     pip install zepben.evolve

-To check if the required Zepben Libraries where installed correctly, you can use the following command:
+To check if the required Zepben libraries were installed correctly, you can use the following command:

     pip list

-Your terminal will show all the libraries installed in the virtual environment, including the Zepben libraries, similarly to the following snippet:
+Your terminal will show all the libraries installed in the virtual environment, including the Zepben libraries, and should look similar to this:

 ![Terminal Snippet that shows Zepben Libraries](images/snippet_terminal.png)